 \section{Introduction}

-For mobile robots, state estimation is the problem of determining a robot's position, orientation, and velocity with respect to a fixed world or body frame~\cite{barfoot2017state}.
-This problem is vital for many robotics tasks such as control~\cite{gong2021one, agrawal2022vision, teng2022error} or trajectory planning~\cite{gan2022energy, teng2022lie}.
+For mobile robots, state estimation is the problem of determining a robot's position, orientation, and velocity for a fixed world or body frame~\cite{barfoot2017state}.
+This problem is vital for many robotics tasks such as control~\cite{gong2021one, agrawal2022vision, teng2022error} or trajectory planning~\cite{gan2022energy, teng2022lie, Teng-RSS-23}.
 The filtering approach takes low computational resources and often operates at a high frequency~\cite{hartley2020contact,lin2021legged, gao2022invariant,van2022eqvio}.
 One interesting class of estimators is the Invariant Extended Kalman Filter (InEKF).
-Matrix Lie groups provide natural (exponential) coordinates that exploits symmetries of the space~\cite{chirikjian2011stochastic,long2013banana,barfoot2014associating,hall2015lie,barfoot2017state}.
-The theory of invariant observer design is based on the estimation error being invariant under the action of a matrix Lie group, leading to constant linearizations, linear observability analysis, and convergence property for the deterministic group-affine systems~\cite{barrau2017invariant,barrau2018invariant,hartley2020contact}; hence, we adopt this framework here.
+Matrix Lie groups provide natural (exponential) coordinates that exploit symmetries of the space~\cite{chirikjian2011stochastic,long2013banana,barfoot2014associating,hall2015lie,barfoot2017state}.
+The theory of invariant observer design is based on the estimation error being invariant under the action of a matrix Lie group, leading to constant linearizations, linear observability analysis, and convergence property for the deterministic group-affine systems~\cite{barrau2017invariant,barrau2018invariant,hartley2020contact}.
+Hence, we adopt this framework here.

-One challenge for robot state estimation is the slip incurred by uneven, deformable, or low friction terrains.
+One challenge for robot state estimation is the slip incurred by uneven, deformable, or low-friction terrains.
 Once a slip happens, it violates the fixed contact point assumption, thus resulting in drifts.
 Another interesting aspect of detecting slip is stability control.
-If one could detect slip as accurately, the controller can then use this information to maintain robot stability~\cite{wallace2019receding,bledt2018contact}.
+If one could detect slip accurately, the controller can use this information to maintain robot stability~\cite{wallace2019receding,bledt2018contact}.

 In this work, we develop a novel slip estimator using a Right Invariant Extended Kalman Filter (RI-EKF).
 The proposed model estimates the body slip velocity in the world frame by treating it as a bias in the velocity measurements.
 Given the encoder-inertial data on wheeled platforms, the slip velocity can be estimated in a fully proprioceptive manner.
 In particular, this work has the following contributions. \begin{enumerate} \item A real-time RI-EKF state and slip estimator for wheeled mobile robots using only onboard encoder-inertial measurements. \item A slip event observer as a binary classifier using Chi-square statistical test. \item Experimental results using a Husky robot on multiple terrains to verify the mathematical derivations and validate the effectiveness of the proposed state estimator. \item Open source software is available for download at \href{https://github.com/UMich-CURLY/slip\_detection\_DOB}{ https://github.com/UMich-CURLY/slip\_detection\_DOB} \end{enumerate}